Titles and Roles

 - Cancer Prevention and Control

-Dr. Parashar is a Board certified cardiologist at the Emory Heart and Vascular Center and Associate Professor of Medicine (Cardiology) at Emory University School of Medicine.
-Prior to joining as faculty in the Division of Cardiology, Dr. Parashar was Assistant Professor of Medicine in the Division of General Internal Medicine at Emory for 8 years.
-She applies her experience as a Board certified internist in providing a holistic care to patients.
-She is also co-leader of the Young Adult Cancer Survivorship Program at Winship.
+Susmita Parashar, MD, MPH, MS, is Associate Professor in the Division of Cardiology of the Department of Internal Medicine at Emory University School of Medicine.
+Dr. Parashar is a board certified cardiologist at the Emory Heart and Vascular Center where she applies her experience as an internist in providing holistic care to patients.
+Prior to joining as faculty in the Division of Cardiology, Dr. Parashar was Assistant Professor of Medicine in the Division of General Internal Medicine at Emory for eight years.
+At Winship Cancer Institute, she is co-leader of the Young Adult Cancer Survivorship Program.

-Recently, Dr Parashar has the honor to serve on the steering committee for the International Cardio-Oncology Society (ICOS), and is also a member of the guideline committee to develop a best practice consensus document for cardio-oncology at ICOS.
+Dr. Parashar serves on the steering committee for the International Cardio-Oncology Society (ICOS), and is also a member of the guideline committee to develop a best practice consensus document for cardio-oncology at ICOS.
 She is also a steering committee member for the national cardio-oncology fellowship development also as part of ICOS.

 Dr. Parashar completed Medical School at the All India Institute of Medical Science in New Delhi, India.
 She completed her residency in Internal Medicine at Medical College of Georgia, Augusta and Cardiology fellowship at Emory University.
 She completed her Master of Public Health and a Master of Science from Emory in 2005.
 She is Board Certified in Cardiology, Nuclear Cardiology and Echocardiography.